 • The visa application form has been changed

 • Multiple-entry visas issued to trusted travellers for up to five years

-If these changes do take effect they will significantly improve upon the current Schengen visa process.
+These changes will significantly improve the previous Schengen visa process.
 Get to know that process better below.

 If you’ve ever planned a trip to Europe chances are you’ve heard of the Schengen visa.
 This singular visa is used by several European countries, but crucially not all of them.
 All European Union members (at that time) and several other countries have signed the Schengen agreement, making it a singular visa that can allow access to multiple countries (more on this below).